lebaston100/ProductionClock/README.md

 This is a fairly simple web-client based countdown timer and clock that follows a predefined rundown with an "unlimited" number of cues.
 It's not 100% stand-alone but runs on top of node-red for the backend/web server and the uibuilder node with the help of vue.js/bootstrap.

 Features:
-- Rundown is pulled via the google api from any google sheet that you have edit access to
+- Rundown is pulled via the google api from any google sheet that you have edit access to or from a local csv file
 - Rundown and settings can be updated on the fly at any time
 - It supports multiple different countdowns at the same time over multiple different frontends that run from the same server
 - Time is always synced from the node-red server and does not rely on the web-clients local time